MichelVGameMaker/YY_LIB/README.md

 > _room.instance_set_property(_inst, "health", 10) // set a property for the instance (=variables value from the [Variable] section for the instance in the Room Editor).<br>
 // 3.write back the data to the file<br>
 _room_struct.save_to_directory();<br>

+### Game Maker formating
+YY manages data accordingly to what Game Maker expects.
+In particular:
+- creating an instance into a room will also add it to the instances_creation_order.
+- deleting an instance will also delete it from the instances_creation_order.
+- creating a property into an object will set the proper type and the proper object (potentialy a parent/ancestor).
+- setting a property value into an instance will make sure the property exists and points to the proper object (looping in parent/ancestor).

 ### Classes and functions
 [See the wiki for more details](https://github.com/MichelVGameMaker/YY_LIB/wiki)